 Keep in mind that you may experience breakouts when you first start oil cleansing, but this is completely normal as your skin is purging all of the toxins and dirt that have been harboring in your pores.
 However, if this period lasts more than two weeks, then you either need to change the oils you’re using or stop oil cleansing altogether.

-If you’re not into DIY, why not try out one of Annmarie’s oil cleansers?
-The creamy texture may be easier for you to get used to versus a straight-up oil sensation.
+If you’re not into DIY, why not try out our Restorative Cleansing Oil?
+This product may be easier for you to get used to versus a straight-up oil sensation.
 And unlike a homemade version, our formulas are also chock-full of several other nourishing, hydrating, protecting, softening, and brightening botanicals, extracts, and essential oils—most of which are organically grown or wildcrafted.